Health Officials Issues Rabies Alert in Gibsonton

-Anyone who has been bitten, scratched, or exposed to the saliva of any wild animal or an animal that is acting unusual should always report the exposure to the local health department and visit their preferred
+Anyone who has been bitten, scratched, or exposed to the saliva of this cat is asked to report the exposure to DOH-Hillsborough.

 Residents and visitors are advised to take the following precautions:

 Keep rabies vaccinations up to date for all pets and at-risk livestock.

 Support animal control in efforts to reduce feral and stray animal populations.

 Spay or neuter your pets to help reduce the number of unwanted pets that may not be properly cared for or regularly vaccinated.